operator-framework/operator-lifecycle-manager/Documentation/design/developing.md

     * `watchedNamespaces` - namespaces to watch and operate on
     * `catalog_namespace` - namespace that catalog resources are created in
     * ALM annotates the namespaces it's configured to watch and ignores namespaces annotated with another ALM instance
-        * taking control of an existing namespace (i.e. if you've left the global alm running) may require manually editing namespace annotations
+        * taking control of an existing namespace (i.e. if you've left the global olm running) may require manually editing namespace annotations

 * Catalog generation
     * Files in `catalog_resources` get collected into a configmap